The Meaning of Jacob Wrestling with God [Genesis 32:22-32]

 God is our good Father.
 Just as we want to help our children work through problems instead of “fixing” them for them, God wants us to work through our problems with his help.

-This verse from Paul came to mind: “… Continue to work out your salvation with fear and trembling.”
+This verse from the apostle Paul came to mind: “… Continue to work out your salvation with fear and trembling.”
 (Phil 2:12b)

 Working out our salvation in this verse doesn’t refer to attempting to earn our salvation through good works.
 Paul wanted the Philippians to know they needed to express the gift of salvation by working through their spiritual growth and development.

-•God wants to bless us and transform us.
+God wants to bless us and transform us.
 He meets us in our fears, sadness, uncertainty, and pain.
-Wrestling through these things increases our faith and love for Him.
+Wrestling through these things helps us live a life of greater faith and love for Him.
 We walk away transformed in ways that never could have happened without the wrestling.

 Why Did God Wrestle with Jacob?

-Jacob had a history of relying on his own resources, deception, scheming, and shrewd business moves instead of God.
+The story of Jacob tells us his history of relying on his own resources, deception, scheming, and shrewd business moves instead of God.

-Jacob came away with a sore hip, but not without good reason.
-He already feared meeting his brother, and to be physically weaker put him at a disadvantage.
-Also, Jacob needed the blessing of learning to rely fully on God.
+But Jacob came away a changed man with a sore hip.
+Jacob needed the blessing of learning to fully rely on God’s mercy and help.
 That blessed him further with a stronger, more secure faith.

 Wrestling with God brings our personal relationship with Him to a higher level.
 We become closer to Him and see how much he cares and loves us.
 We can recognize the work He is doing in our lives, and we don’t fear it, or run from it.
 That gives us peace in our lives that we might never experience.

-He reminds his family (and generations to come) that his faith in God became absolute.
-God had cared for him as a shepherd does with his sheep his entire life.
+He reminds his family (and generations to come) that his faith in God’s plan became absolute.
 He learned to trust him completely.

 Encouragement for the Week: